PR Agency RFP Template That Exposes Hidden Costs and Team Bait-and-Switch

-RFP template reveals crisis retainer traps, team staffing commitments, and pricing for event support that agencies typically hide until after contract signing.
+Specific RFP questions that reveal crisis retainer traps, team staffing commitments, and event support pricing that PR agencies typically hide until after the contract is signed.

 Template Preview